 “People assumed that there was something wrong with my family; my sister must have been ‘crazy’ or on drugs.
 We need to get the point of taking care of our mental health just like we take care of physical health.”
 This is how Lisa Boehringeris, a licensed clinical social worker in NY, describes her experience following her sister’s death by suicide.

-Attempting suicide requires more courage than to seek part in social discussions about it actively.
-People attempting suicide are not the ones who don’t wish to live but rather the ones who lack the ability to find resources to be able to sustain.
+Dying by suicide requires more courage than to seek part in social discussions about it actively.
+People dying by suicide are not the ones who don’t wish to live but rather the ones who lack the ability to find resources to be able to sustain.

 For instance, it has been a couple of months since the decriminalisation of article 377, but still, society views people of the queer community as outliers.
 Various reasons are leading queers to die by suicide.

 With the worldwide spread of the coronavirus and nations announcing social distancing and remote working, multiple negative consequences have resulted — physical health issues, increasing mental illnesses, dropping economy, etc. This has led to multiple layoffs leading to people not being able to afford a sustainable living for their families.

 The greatest negative impact has been on the mental health of people.
 These people would prefer death over being rejected and humiliated.

 The terminology used while describing deaths by suicide is important to take note of.
 The common phrases used while trying to describe a person’s death due to suicide are “they committed suicide”.
 It becomes important to pay attention to the fact that “to commit” means to engage in an act of sin, and suicide is no sin.

 If a person dies from a heart attack, one never says “they were weak and died by a heart attack”, rather all kinds of thoughts get rationalised.
 However, the opposite is in the cases of suicide.
 Phrases like “they were weak” and “they wanted attention” become common.
 Thus, what is necessary is a step towards sensitivity and not looking at the bereaved as a culprit for “taking their own life”.